0xPolygonHermez/zkevm-node/docs/modes.md

 This will synchronize with the Trusted Sequencer (run by Polygon).

-Use the default [testnet config file](https://github.com/0xPolygonHermez/zkevm-node/blob/develop/config/environments/testnet/node.config.toml), and make sure the following values are set to:
+Use the default [cardona config file](https://github.com/0xPolygonHermez/zkevm-node/blob/develop/config/environments/cardona/node.config.toml), and make sure the following values are set to:

 ```toml
 [RPC]